 Think of a decision that changed your life.
 Think of your most dizzying romance.
-Think of a smell that steeps you in nostalgia.
+A smell that steeps you in nostalgia.

 How old were you when those memories were born?